Grow Ashwagandha: A Calming Herb Proven to Lessen Stress and Anxiety

 Meet the Ashwagandha Plant

-The Ashwagandha plant is a small shrub in the nightshade family that is usually short and plump with velvet leaves.
-She has small bell flowers that contain orange/red berries, similar looking to tomatoes or tomatillos.
+Ashwagandha is a small shrub in the nightshade family that is usually short and plump with velvet leaves.
+It has small bell flowers that contain orange-red berries, similar in appearance to tomatoes or tomatillos.
 The leaves have smooth edges, are shaped like teardrops, and are in an alternate arrangement.
-In my experience, she can grow up to 4 feet tall.
+In my experience, this plant can grow up to 4 feet tall.

-When the berries ripen, the pod becomes paper-like, almost looking like small lanterns.
-Ashwagandha (also known as Indian Ginseng) is an annual native to tropical climates, but you can grow this beautiful plant quite well in more temperate climates, harvesting her roots in the late fall.
-Unless you live where this plant grows wild, in India, the Middle East, or Africa, you will not find her while foraging.
+When the berries ripen, the pod becomes paperlike, almost looking like small lanterns.
+Ashwagandha (aka Indian ginseng) is an annual native to tropical climates, but you can grow this beautiful plant quite well in more temperate climates, harvesting its roots in the late fall.
+Unless you live where this plant grows wild, in India, the Middle East, or Africa, you will not find it while foraging.
 This is a plant you would purposely plant in your garden.

 Growing Ashwagandha

-I like to start my seeds in mid-March (we are in zone 6), and by the time we get past our frost date in late May to early June, I transplant her into the garden beds.
+I like to start my seeds in mid-March (we are in Zone 6), and by the time we get past our frost date in late May to early June, I transplant into the garden beds.
 It takes about 180 days for the plant to reach maturity from seed.
-I have found the germination rate is excellent for this plant, especially when using a heat mat under my seed starting trays.
+I have found the germination rate is excellent, especially when using a heat mat under my seed starting trays.

-Being that you are planting her for her root medicine, I recommend transplanting her to a deep bed where her roots can really thrive.
-Being that she naturally comes from dry, arid environments, she doesn’t like to be overwatered.
-She can thrive in poor, rocky soil in her native environment, but because she only has one season to grow her roots for those of us in more temperate climates, I make sure she has a deep bed.
-You also want to make sure she is receiving full sun.
+Since you are planting ashwagandha for its root medicine, I recommend transplanting to a deep bed where the roots can really thrive.
+Since it naturally comes from dry, arid environments, it doesn’t like to be overwatered.
+The plant can thrive in poor, rocky soil in its native environment; but because it has only one season to grow roots for those of us in more temperate climates, I make sure the plant has a deep bed.
+You also want to make sure it is receiving full sun.

-I’ve noticed every year, small beetles eat the leaves, leaving tiny holes.
+I’ve noticed every year that small beetles eat the leaves, leaving tiny holes.
 Each year, I do my best to squash the little flea beetles manually, and in the end, they eventually leave or perhaps die back, and the leaves recoup, and the plant goes on to thrive.
-Making sure the soil is well-fed helps to ensure the plant is healthy enough to withstand the damage is important…just like humans.
+Making sure the soil is well-fed helps ensure the plant is healthy enough to withstand the damage is important … just like humans.

 Harvesting Ashwagandha

-Harvesting Ashwagandha is a fun experience that I look forward to every year.
-I love on these plants all season and delight in watching the progression of growth.
-In the autumn, before the first frost, I head out with the shovel and give my deep gratitude to her for her medicine.
-This is also the time I am harvesting the seeds, which are housed inside her many red berries.
+Harvesting is a fun experience that I look forward to every year.
+I love on my ashwagandha all season and delight in watching its progression of growth.
+In the autumn, before the first frost, I head out with the shovel and give my deep gratitude to this plant for its medicine.
+This is also when I am harvesting the seeds, which are housed inside the many red berries.

-Harvesting Ashwagandha is somewhat easy compared to other roots.
-I do my best not to cut into the roots as my shovel goes into the soil, staying 6 inches away or so away from the main stem.
+Harvesting ashwagandha is somewhat easy compared to other roots.
+I do my best not to cut into the roots as my shovel goes into the soil, staying 6 inches or so away from the main stem.
 I loosen the soil around all sides, pushing up with the shovel each time.
-It is helpful to have a second person gently pulling and wiggling her out.
+It is helpful to have a second person gently pulling and wiggling the plant out.

-Once you have your plant out of the ground, it’s time to clip off all of the roots from the main root ball.
+Once you have your plant out of the ground, it’s time to clip all of the roots from the main root ball.
 I highly recommend sharp clippers for this, as it will dull a knife quickly.
-Her roots are easy to pull out but tougher to cut.
+Ashwagandha roots are easy to pull out but tougher to cut.
 You’ll notice the roots have a strong scent.
-Some liken her unique smell to horse urine.
-I don’t think it’s quite that bad.
+Some liken the unique smell to horse urine; I don’t think it’s quite that bad.

 After you have the long roots cut from the root ball, you want to wash them.
-I like to spray off with the hose before I take them in and wash in the skink to keep the mud and dirt ratio down inside the house.
+I like to spray them off with a hose before I wash in the sink indoors—to keep the mud-to-dirt ratio down inside the house.
 Washing is a meditation with this root.
 Enjoy it.
-Give thanks to her as your fingers gently scrub her roots free of soil.
+Give thanks to the plant as your fingers gently scrub the roots free of soil.

 After washing the roots well, clip them into small pieces with your clippers.
 Do this while the roots are still moist, as it will be easier.

 Once you have them in pieces, it’s time to dry the roots.
-I like to dehydrate at 100 degrees F until fully dry, which can take 24 to 28 hours in a dehydrator.
+I like to dehydrate at 100°F until fully dry, which can take 24 to 28 hours in a dehydrator.
 Note that during the dehydration process, the scent of the root intensifies, so your home will take on that smell for a day or so.
-Once dried, you can store the root in a clean glass jar in a dry, dark cabinet.
+Once dried, the root can be stored in a clean glass jar in a dry, dark cabinet.

-The seeds are harvested when the berries are red, and the pod around them is brown and paper-like.
-You can harvest while fresh by squeezing out the seeds and pulp onto a paper towel and allowing them to dry there before storing.
-I personally like to harvest the berries and allow them to dry over the winter in a bowl fully.
-From there, I can crush the dried berries and easily save the already-dried seeds.
-No matter how you like to save your seeds, one plant will provide enough for a lifetime of Ashwagandha.
+Harvest the seeds when the berries are red and the pod around them is brown and paperlike.
+You can harvest while the berries are fresh by squeezing out the seeds and pulp onto a paper towel and allowing them to dry there before storing.
+I personally like to allow them to dry fully in a bowl over the winter; from there, I can crush the dried berries and easily save the dried seeds.
+No matter how you like to save your seeds, one plant will provide enough for a lifetime of ashwagandha.

 In your Kitchen & Apothecary

-Tea (decoction) – Make yourself a brew!
+Tea (decoction): Make yourself a brew!
 Simmer 1 tablespoon of chopped dried herb or 1 teaspoon powdered herb in 16 oz of water for 30 minutes.
 Allow to cool and use as an addition to your daily beverages or just drink as a tea.
 Add other herbs as you desire, such as cinnamon, clove, or cardamom.
-I also like to make one large brew at the beginning of the week with various medicinal mushrooms and I’ll often add Ashwagandha in the brew.
+I like to make one large brew at the beginning of the week with various medicinal mushrooms, and I’ll often add ashwagandha to the brew.

-Tincture – you can make a tincture with dried powdered herb using 1:5 ratio – herb in weight to vodka volume.
+Tincture: You can make a tincture with dried, powdered herb using a 1:5 ratio (herb weight to vodka volume).
 Of course, you can also find the tincture from your favorite herbalist or health food store.

 Safety Considerations